Veterinary Surgery in Kinston

 Your vet will make sure that you fully understand why we are recommending surgery, and that you are comfortable with the decision to move forward.

-If your pet requires additional care that is beyond our scope, we will refer you to a dog and cat surgeon near Kinston, and work closely with them to make sure your furry friend gets the highest quality of care.
+If your pet requires additional care that is beyond our scope, we will refer you to a veterinary surgeon near Kinston, and work closely with them to make sure your furry friend gets the highest quality of care.

 Surgical protocols at our clinic include: